lacegiovanni17/task_manager/README.md

 ## About
 * 👋 Hi, I’m Chidike Henry
 * 😎 I’m a backend developer
-* 💻 This is Task manager API, which I built that users manage their tasks 📋 efficiently and securely.
+* 💻 This is Task Manager API, which I built that users manage their tasks 📋 efficiently and securely.
 * 💞️ I’m looking to collaborate on JS and DevOps projects
 * 📫 How to reach me chidike.henry@gmail.com